 I don’t push myself to speak in Khmer, but mostly let words come out when they come to mind without effort.

 Recently, I’ve been finding myself repeating some of what I hear my tutor say in Khmer and other things I hear, but this kind of mimicking seems to happen in a mostly automatic and unself-conscious way.

-Unforced and based on a foundation of listening, to me this seems much more like the kind of mimicking we observe children sometimes do in learning their first or second language.
+Unforced, and based on a foundation of listening, to me this seems much more like the kind of mimicking we observe children sometimes do in learning their first or second language.

-Some of this may be broken with imperfect pronunciation right now, but I trust that having internalized the language through listening, like the child learner, my speaking will automatically become more and more fluent and accurate.
+Much of this may be broken with imperfect pronunciation right now, but I trust that having internalized the language through listening, like the child learner, my speaking will automatically become more and more fluent and accurate.